Tyler Stephenson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.
+- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers' 4.52 team ERA ranks 22nd across all league pitching staffs.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Wednesday against the Washington Nationals, the righty went five innings, allowing five earned runs while surrendering seven hits.

-- In seven games this season, the 29-year-old has a 1.77 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .151 to opposing batters.
+- In 11 games this season, the 30-year-old has a 6.54 ERA and 6 strikeouts per nine innings, while allowing a batting average of .302 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.